design-tokens/community-group/technical-reports/format/types.md

 ## Font weight

 Represents a font weight.
-The `type` property must be set to the string "font-weight".
+The `type` property MUST be set to the string `fontWeight`.
 The value must either be a number value in the range [1, 1000] or one of the pre-defined string values defined in the table below.

 Lower numbers represent lighter weights, and higher numbers represent thicker weights, as per the [OpenType `wght` tag specification](https://docs.microsoft.com/en-us/typography/opentype/spec/dvaraxistag_wght).
 The pre-defined string values are aliases for specific numeric values.
 For example `100`, `"thin"` and `"hairline"` are all the exact same value.